bhumilodhari/React-deploy-application/README.md

 ```

 ### Live preivew
-#### Open https://user-list-application.netlify.app/ to view it in your browser.
+#### Open https://users-list-application.netlify.app/to view it in your browser.